Are Cookies Personal Data?

 Are-Cookies-Personal-Data

-Yes — when cookies can be used to identify or single out individuals — they are considered personal data under the laws such as the General Data Privacy Regulation (GDPR), the ePrivacy Directive (EU Cookie Law), and the California Consumer Privacy Act (CCPA).
+Internet cookies can identify or single out individuals and are considered personal data under laws like the General Data Privacy Regulation (GDPR), the ePrivacy Directive (EU Cookie Law), and the California Consumer Privacy Act (CCPA).

-If your website or app falls under the jurisdiction of the GDPR or CCPA, you must apply their data privacy guidelines to your use of cookies, or else your business might pay the price.
+If your website falls under the jurisdiction of any privacy laws, you must apply the guidelines to use cookies, or else your business might pay the price.

-Below, we cover exactly how cookies qualify as personal data under the data privacy laws and provide you with compliance solutions, like our Cookie Consent Manager, to help your website or app use cookies legally.
+Below, learn why cookies qualify as personal data under these laws and how compliance solutions like our Cookie Consent Manager can help you use cookies legally.

 Table of Contents